Piecewise flat Ricci flow of compact without boundary three-manifolds: Perturbation of a flat three-torus

 \subsection{Results of evolution}

 The triangulations are evolved using the Euler method, with $50$ steps of size $0.002$, for the non-normalized piecewise flat Ricci flow.
 The smooth manifold is expected to flow asymptotically to a flat three-torus, so the lengths of the integral curves for each coordinate should all converge to the same value.
 Though the manifold does not have any continuous isometries, it is discretely symmetric for any permutation of the coordinates, so the three sets of coordinate integral curves should be equivalent.
-Since all three triangulation types have edges aligned with the $y$-coordinate, the minimum and maximum lengths of the $y$ integral curves have been computed for each time step, and are graphed on the left-hand side of figure \ref{fig:Pertt}.
+Since all of the triangulation types have edges aligned with the $y$-coordinate, the minimum length occurring at $(x, z) = (0, 0)$ and maximum length at $(x, z) = (0.5, 0.5)$ are computed and graphed in figure \ref{fig:Pertt}.
+While the minimum lengths can be computed for all of the triangulations, there are no $y$-edges at $(x, z) = (0.5, 0.5)$ for the middle resolution cubic triangulation and lowest resolution skew triangulation, so these are omitted from the graph.
+The average magnitude of the Ricci curvatures at each time-step are also graphed for each triangulation on the bottom row of figure \ref{fig:Pertt}.

-For the initial smooth manifold, the minimum integral curve lengths occur at $(x, z) = (0, 0)$ and the maximum lengths at $(x, z) = (0.5, 0.5)$.
-All of the triangulations have edges along the minimum-length integral curves, and the graphs show convergence to the same time-curve as the resolutions are increased.
-The middle resolution cubic triangulation time-curve has been omitted from the graph, since there are no $y$-edges at $(x, z) = (0.5,0.5)$, and the skew triangulations use a set of edges that are slightly offset, giving shallower curves for the middle graph on the left-hand side of figure \ref{fig:Pertt}.
-The curves for the maximum and minimum lengths tend asymptotically to the same value for all of the triangulations, indicating that the manifold tends to a three-torus with consistent dimensions.
+The bottom row of figure \ref{fig:Pertt} shows the Ricci curvature asymptotically approaching zero for all of the triangulations, with a consistent shape to the curve for the highest resolutions.
+This indicates that the manifold is flowing towards a flat three-torus.
+The curves for the minimum and maximum lengths can also be seen to tend asymptotically to the same value for each of the triangulation types, indicating that the manifold tends to a three-torus with consistent dimensions.
 The values of these lengths at $t = 0.1$ are also given in table \ref{tab:PertEnds}, giving bounds for the dimensions of the limiting manifold, with both the minimum and maximum values converging towards similar values for all three triangulation types as the resolution is increased.